 On 22 November 2021, FAU introduced the 2G rule for face-to-face teaching at the University.
 On 23 November 2021, the Council of Ministers then decided to introduce the 2G rule for all universities across Bavaria, extending and making the rules stricter at the same time.
 The legal basis is stipulated in the 15th Bavarian Regulation on Infection Prevention and Control Measures BayIfSMV (Section 5 (1)(1)).
+It was updated on 15 December.
 The following changes now apply at FAU:

 - 2G (vaccinated, recovered) for students and visitors (e.g. for participation in job interviews)

-- 3G for anyone entering FAU for work purposes who is not actually employed by the University (i.e. tradespeople, service providers)
+- 3G (vaccinated, recovered or PoC antigen test) for all employees (information on 3G rule), in examinations (information on examinations) and for anyone entering FAU for work purposes who is not actually employed by the University (i.e. tradespeople, service providers)

 The 2G rule will not apply to individuals (students or members of staff) who cannot get a vaccine for medical reasons.
-Those to whom this applies must carry the original version of a written medical certificate stating their full name and date of birth as proof, as well as a valid negative PCR test.
-The 3G plus rule will apply to these individuals, and their employer will cover the costs for their PCR test.
+Those to whom this applies must carry the original version of a written medical certificate stating their full name and date of birth as proof, as well as a valid negative PoC antigen test.

 Students entering buildings must follow the 2G rule (they must be vaccinated or recovered).
-Teaching staff must follow the 3G plus rule (vaccinated, recovered or PCR test).
+Teaching staff must follow the 3G rule (vaccinated, recovered or PoC antigen test).

 Unfortunately, the stricter rules stipulated in the 15th Bavarian Regulation on Infection Prevention and Control Measures mean that the exceptions to the 2G rule communicated by FAU on 12 November 2021 no longer apply.